ArcaneDreams/managed-fbx/README.md

 ![arcmanagedfbx](http://i.imgur.com/br4KwNr.png)
 ====
 ## Description
 A managed common-language runtime wrapper for the Autodesk FBX SDK.
-Enables developers writing in C# or any other .NET supported language to work with the FBX SDK without having to use any other aspect of the CLR's platform invocation services.
+Enables developers writing in C# or any other .NET supported language to work with the FBX SDK, without having to use any other aspect of the CLR's platform invocation services.

 ## Features
 * Import and save scenes.
 * Modify cameras, attributes, nodes and more.
-* Comprehensive one-to-one wrapper of most of the documented types and interfaces.
+* Comprehensive one-to-one type wrapper of most of the documented types and interfaces.

 ## Roadmap
 - [ ] Integrate support for FBX SDK 2019.5